tonyjoblin/products/README.md

 # Products

+Products app to play around with some aws(?) tech.
+Started with a suspenders setup.

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine